Table Of Contents

 Amazon Web Services introduced Cost Explorer in response to customer demand.
 AWS users previously complained that AWS bills were difficult to understand.
 Today, Cost Explorer is a popular starting point for cloud cost and usage analysis, rightsizing, cost anomaly alerting, and savings recommendations.

-Using Cost Explorer, you can generate customized cost and usage reports sent to you monthly.
-Although it may not provide unit cost analysis like CloudZero, the tool offers resource-level granularity (hourly, daily, or monthly) and historical data going back 12 months, should you wish to compare your costs over time.
+With Cost Explorer, you can generate customized cost and usage reports every month.
+Expect resource-level cost data (hourly, daily, or monthly) and historical data going back 12 months, great for comparing your costs over time.

 Year Introduced: 2014